lejocodes/vb-tasks/INTERVIEW_QUESTIONS.md

 ## 2. Angular & Frontend Architecture

-### Question 2.1 🟢
+### Question 2.1 🟡
-**Q:** In `src/app/app.config.ts`, we're using standalone components.
-What are the advantages of this approach in Angular 20?
+**Q:** The application uses standalone components in Angular 20.
+How would you structure a large-scale application with 50+ components using this approach?
+What are the trade-offs versus modules?

 **Looking for:**
-- No need for NgModules
+- Component organization strategies
+- Dependency management at scale
-- Better tree-shaking
+- Performance considerations
-- Simpler mental model
-- Easier lazy loading
-- Better for micro-frontends
+- Bundle size optimization
+- Team collaboration patterns
+- Migration strategies from modules

 ### Question 2.2 🟡
 **Q:** Look at `src/app/features/auth/login/login.component.ts`.
 How is form validation being handled, and what would you do to improve the user experience?